 In order to continue in college housing, returning students select their rooms for the next academic year through the housing lottery at the end of the spring semester.
-In order to be eligible, students must have paid the registration fee, have their accounts clear and have preregistered for classes for the fall semester.
+In order to be eligible, students must have their accounts clear and have preregistered for classes for the fall semester.
 The housing lottery information booklet, published in the middle of the spring semester, contains additional requirements pertaining to the process and student eligibility.